-At the end of some chapters, there are problems that review and explore the material covered in the chapter.
-There is no substitute for actually working through some problems, because logic is more about a way of thinking than it is about memorizing facts.
+At the end of some chapters, there are exercises that review and explore the material covered in the chapter.
+There is no substitute for actually working through some problems, because learning logic is more about developing a way of thinking than it is about memorizing facts.

+So here's the first exercise.
 Highlight the phrase which expresses the conclusion of each of these arguments:

-1. It is sunny.
-So I should take my sunglasses.

-- 2. It must have been sunny.
+- 1. It is sunny.
+So I should take my sunglasses. - 2.
+It must have been sunny.
 I did wear my sunglasses, after all. - 3.
 No one but you has had their hands in the cookie-jar.
 And the scene of the crime is littered with cookie-crumbs.
 You're the culprit! - 4.
 Miss Scarlett and Professor Plum were in the study at the time of the murder.
 Reverend Green had the candlestick in the ballroom, and we know that there is no blood on his hands.
 Hence Colonel Mustard did it in the kitchen with the lead-piping.
 Recall, after all, that the gun had not been fired.

-Chapter 2 Valid arguments
+Valid arguments